acmw-wsuv/hackathon/firstenburg-layout/README.md

     * Talk to [the electrician](https://directory.vancouver.wsu.edu/people/dennis-giles) to ensure load is reasonably balanced
 * Accessibility (paths, accessible tables)
 * Entrance/exit points
+    * Need to keep 6' away from a door per Fire Marshall

 ### Food